 Prior to submitting a formal application, applicants are advised to:

-- read the terms and conditions for the funding offered.
+- read the terms and conditions for the funding offered

 Applicants should note that projects may not proceed to the formal application and assessment process where the project:

-- does not strongly demonstrate economic benefits
+- does not strongly demonstrate economic benefits to regional Victoria

-- is not implementation ready
+- is not ready for implementation

 - does not strongly demonstrate a need